-An anonymous comment awaiting moderation about The Case for Two Floridas – Revisited blog caught my attention.
-I don't usually respond to anonymous comments, – you know who I am, so return the favor and let me know who you are – and I usually just delete them.
-This time I think I'll try to qualify my position in writing the blog and explain why it appears I parachuted behind enemy lines.
+The anonymous comment awaiting moderation about The Case for Two Floridas – Revisited blog caught my attention.
+I don't usually respond to anonymous comments, you know who I am, so return the favor and let me know who you are.
+I usually just delete them, but this time, however, I'll try to qualify my position and explain why it appears I parachuted behind enemy lines.

 We were fooled by the north/south rhetoric that pervaded Florida's politics.
 I was raised knowing the “porkchoppers” as the state legislature was known by everyone in South Florida, treated Miamians as foreigners way before any Cuban refugees arrived.
 What I got wrong was Tallahassee, Capitol of Florida, holding pen of the porkchoppers, isn't just in the north half, it is in the western half as well.
 And that is what I missed.
 We had dear friends who left Miami and relocated in Hernando County in a beautiful waterfront home with Gulf of Mexico access.
 Still, within several years, they were back on the east coast.
 I assumed it was because they were north of I-4 and their visa expired, but in retrospect I now know it was because they were west of I-75!